 - Salt and freshly ground black pepper

 - 16 ounces rotini or other small pasta

-- 2 cups bite-sized broccoli florets blanched if desired (see notes)
+- 2 cups broccoli florets chopped and blanched if desired (see note 1)

 - 1 red bell pepper stemmed, seeded, and chopped